sjbrown/1kfa/resolution_cards/character_move_sheet.md

     ✗:
     ----
-    ✓: Roll attack power.
+    ✓: Calculate Might.
 GM chooses an option.
     ----
-    ✔: Roll attack power.
+    ✔: Calculate Might.
 Choose an option
     ----
-    ✔✔: Roll attack power.
+    ✔✔: Calculate Might.

 **Details**: Send a volley flying with your ranged weapon.
  Choices:
  * You have to move to get the shot, placing you in danger of the GM's choice
- * You have to take what you can get - halve your attack power
+ * You have to take what you can get - halve your Might
  * You have to take several shots - lose 1 PACK